roumail/roumail.github.io/content/post/series-decoding-rohail/2023-10-31-finding-ways-to-embed-your-prioritized-values-in-your-daily-life/index.md

 ---
-title: "Embedding Your True North"
+title: "Part III: Embedding Your True North"
 summary:
   "In the final installment of 'Decoding Rohail,' we move from identifying core values to living them.
 This article offers a practical guide on how to